Get us in your inbox

 • Bloomsbury

 This family-run bookshop has been going strong for more than 100 years, stocking titles on Asian and African culture, art, literature, religion, performing arts and theatre.
-Once you’ve browsed the titles upstairs, The Tea and Tattle – the downstairs café – is a handy stop for refreshments, whether a pot of leaf tea, cup of Monmouth coffee or the full Afternoon Tea for Two.
+Once you’ve browsed the titles upstairs, take your new purchases downstairs to The Tea and Tattle, a lovely café where you can enjoy a pot of leaf tea, a cup of Monmouth coffee or the full Afternoon Tea for Two.

 • Shopping